-Using a foam roller to warm-up your joints and muscles for upcoming exercise is a winning idea.
-Try these movements for prime flexibility.
+Using a foam roller to warm-up your joints and muscles is a winning idea.
+Try these flexibility movements.

 From an ancestral perspective, muscles and joints are meant to be supple.